iRjBobby/Bootstrap-demo-1/README.md

-ths is a demo website made using bootstrep fro responsiveness
+this is a demo website made using bootstrep for responsiveness